-Pancrelipase (Pancrease, Creon, Cotazym) contains enzymes similar to those produced by a healthy pancreas.
+Pancrelipase contains enzymes similar to those produced by a healthy pancreas.
 These enzymes help you digest your food, breaking it down into smaller chemical units that your body can use for energy.

 Always swallow your pill or capsule whole.
-Do not break up the medicine or chew it, which can cause mouth irritation.
+Do not break up the medication or chew it.
+Doing so may cause mouth irritation.
 Your doctor will tell you how many to take, ranging from one to four, with each meal or snack.

 Possible side effects of pancreatic enzymes include: